 We roared down the highway and Bear closed her eyes and let the air blow all around her.
 The fine little hairs on her face waved and her ears flopped in the breeze.
 I believe she knew something was wrong.
 She knew where we were headed.
 Still, she smiled.
 She was happy and joyful.
 And I thought that I’d never seen anything so brave in my life.

 Bear taught me so many things through the years.
 But mostly she taught me about now.
 Because now was all that Bear ever had.
-And everything she did, she did with total enthusiasm and commitment and trust.
+And everything she did, she did with total enthusiasm commitment, and trust.
 And one of the joys of having her in my life was the constant reminder that now is the only thing that any of us have.
-She taught me that the biggest blessings in life are the things that so often get overlooked- springtime walks around the neighborhood, evenings cuddled near the ones you love, drives with the windows down.
+She taught me that the biggest blessings in life are the things that so often get overlooked- springtime walks around the neighborhood, evenings cuddled near the ones you love and drives with the windows down.

 So Bear is gone now and we miss her deeply.
 But I also feel incredibly lucky that for 12 years I was hers.